KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/secure_boot.md

     Skip this section if Secure Boot is not enabled or unsupported with your hardware.

+!!! important

+    Certain keyboard layouts can interfere with the characters of the password.

 - Entering the password will register invisible characters for security purposes, so you will not be able to see what you are typing!

 - Updating your BIOS may re-enable Secure Boot and you may have to follow **"Method B"** after updating it to resolve the black screen on boot complaining about loading the kernel first.